pejman-hkh/dom-parser/README.md

-# dom-parser
+# PHP-DOM-Parser
-Fast php HTML DOM parser
+Fast PHP HTML DOM parser
-- All php version work properly without extension
+- All PHP version work properly without extension
-- No need php extension
+- No need PHP extension
 - No Regex used
-- Can embed to another languages like js
+- Can embed to another languages like JS
-- Can load xml file like html
+- Can load XML file like HTML
 - PQuery like JQuery

 # Install :